 . (back to top

 Fall Applicants: Departmental review of fall applications will begin on January 1st.
 Applications will be considered for admission until July 15th for domestic applicants and March 1st for international applicants.
+Most admissions decisions are made by the end of March.

 Spring Applicants: We no longer accept Spring applications; however, we are able to defer an application for Spring admission on a case-by-case basis.